-As the Barefoot Wine Founders, Bonnie Harvey and I learned a great deal about business in the 2 decades it took to grow a best-selling brand.
+As the Barefoot Wine Founders, we learned a great deal about business in the 2 decades it took to grow a best-selling brand.
 We started in 1985 with no money and no knowledge of the wine industry.
-We were successful because we followed philosophical principles that can be applied to almost any business.
-We both had business and consulting backgrounds before Barefoot, but nothing, and I mean nothing, could have prepared us for the crazy, illogical, completely random nature of the wine business.
+We were successful because we followed timeless philosophical principles that can be applied to almost any business.
+We both had business and consulting backgrounds before Barefoot, but nothing could have prepared us for the crazy, illogical, completely random nature of the wine business.

 In this post, we want to share some of the principles that guided us and helped us survive.

 We started it all in the laundry room of our old ranch house in West Sonoma County.
 We turned what seemed like a novelty wine label into one of the most awarded and most recognized brands in America.
 At the time, the industry was not amused.
 In fact, they seriously disliked our playful use of a foot on the label and really hated how we helped demystify wine.
 As our friend Larry Martin says, “Where there is mystery, there is margin.”
 So I guess they thought we were out to hurt their margins.